NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ![[Zalgo text!](https://en.wikipedia.org/wiki/Zalgo_text)](https://upload.wikimedia.org/wikipedia/commons/4/4a/Zalgo_text_filter.png)

-Now comes a new problem: How do we know if two strings are the same?
+Now comes a new problem: how do we know if two strings are the same?
 They may look the same when printed but have totally different encodings.
 Luckily, Unicode defines *Unicode equivalence* to solve this issue.

 Code points sequences are defined as **canonically equivalent** if they represent the same abstract character while also looking the same when displayed.
 In the last case `é` and `é` would be an example of this type of equivalence.
 When code points sequences are **compatible**, they might look similar, but are used in different contexts, as they represent different abstract characters.
 It is the case of `A` and `𝔸`.
 You understand the meaning of the word `𝔸mbiguous`, but the character `𝔸` is primarily used in mathematical texts.